JaniceSHLee/chnslab_projectCOVID/README.md

 Outputs: Create two charts which show the correlations of COVID-19 cases and incidence of deforestation and fire hotspots for all countries.

 1) Datasets: (a) Deforestation: Lubis and Anuska assigned to look into datasets for deforestation for the world and upload it on Github (b) Fire hotspot: Maple to look into fire hotspot dataset for the world and upload to Github (c) COVID-19 cases: Estya, Yuti and Kai Wan to look into COVID-19 cases for the world and upload to Github

+## Datasets
+### Fire data
+Using carbon emission as proxy for fires as [GFED](https://www.globalfiredata.org/) only provides fire emission for the most updated data.
+Data was aggregated to national level (originally 0.25 * 0.25 degree), monthly from Jan 2020 to Aug 2020.